 Post-9/11 GI Bill (Chapter 33)

-If you need help paying for school or job training and you’ve served on active duty after September 10, 2001, you may qualify for the Post-9/11 GI Bill.
-Find out if you can get education benefits through the Post-9/11 GI Bill.
+The Post-9/11 GI Bill (Chapter 33) helps you pay for school or job training.
+If you’ve served on active duty after September 10, 2001, you may qualify for the Post-9/11 GI Bill (Chapter 33).
+Find out if you can get this education benefit.

 You can get these education benefits if you meet at least one of the requirements listed below.